 The new name of Atari’s handheld device highlights the fact that up to eight of the devices can be linked together via a cable, for head-to-head play.
 It also sports a 3 1/2-inch colour LCD screen with a resolution of 160×102 pixels, capable of displaying 16 colours at a time out of a palette of 4,096.
 Inside the case also resides a 16mHz 65C02 processor.
 Lynx sees a limited rollout, first hitting the New York City area on September 1, 1989.
 In the early part of 1990, the system begins selling in five more markets: Los Angeles, Philadelphia, Chicago, San Francisco and Boston.
 It is available nationally through 1990.
-While technically superior to the recently released Nintendo Gameboy portable game system, the $149.95 Lynx and its games lineup ultimately fail to compete against Nintendo’s juggernaut.
+While technically superior to the recently released Nintendo Gameboy portable game system, the $179.99 Lynx and its games lineup ultimately fail to compete against Nintendo’s juggernaut, even after a price slash down to $129.99 for Atari’s handheld in the early part of 1992.

-The same year as the initial release of the Lynx, Epyx files for bankruptcy.
+Meanwhile, Epyx has been struggling.
+In 1988 they report that they will no longer publish games and scale down to a development house.
+In September of 1989, the same month as the initial release of the Lynx, Epyx starts laying off most of it staff.
+It later files for bankruptcy.
 The company struggles out of receivership long enough to port a few games to the PC, but eventually, the remains of the company are sold to Bridgestone Multimedia, specializing in Christian media products.
 This company, in turn, sells the major Epyx software rights to Atari Corp., who then ALSO go out of business.
 It appears that Hasbro, picking over the corpse of Atari in early 1998, has gained the Epyx game rights.

 Game of Threads